coderzbx/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Number of validation examples = 4410
 Number of testing examples = 12630

+At each step I will mention only the changes I adopted to improve the accuracy.

 #### Second attempt: validation accuracy 93.1%
-I added Dropout after each layer:
+I added Dropout after each layer of the network LeNet:
 1) 0.9
 2) 0.7
 3) 0.6